kalisjoshua/kalisjoshua.me/content/resume.md

 ### Rocket Mortgage / Quicken Loans

-#### Team Leader, Engineering
+#### Engineering Manager
 Mar 2018 - Dec 2021

-I help people achieve their professional goals and be their best self through clear and consistent communication.
-I led an excellent team of talented software and systems engineers building: infrastructure, RESTful APIs, apps, and application templates for our team members and applications to use.
-We leveraged the latest tools and services available within AWS and the industry.

-  * Defined expectations of SREs and established an SRE community of practice
+  * Organized expectations of Site Reliability Engineering (SRE) in a widely adopted Manifesto
+  * Built and systematized a Community of Practice for SRE
+  * Drove the adoption of SRE best practices around Service Level Agreements (SLA) and Service Level Objectives (SLO)
-  * Empowered the multi-region migration of Rocket Mortgage
+  * Propelled an initiative fully realizing Rocket Mortgage as a multi-region application
-  * Championed work on automated observability testing for all systems; preliminary work to full chaos engineering
+  * Championed work on automated observability testing for all systems; preliminary work for chaos engineering
-  * Evangelized the need for adopting SRE best practices around SLAs and SLOs
-  * Defined OKRs for the team and helped coach other leaders to produce their own OKRs for their teams
+  * Defined Objectives and Key Results (OKRs) for the team and helped coach other leaders in producing their OKRs

 #### Solutions Architect
 Nov 2015 - Mar 2018

-I worked with many teams on RESTful integration patterns between HTTP APIs; initially focusing on Mulesoft API gateway implementations.
-I also worked with teams on planning and building out cloud architectures in Amazon Web Services (AWS); heavily leveraging services such as: API Gateway, Lambda, Fargate, DynamoDB, Aurora (MySQL), and others.

-  * Mentored/taught RESTful practices and accepted, or common, integration patterns
+  * Worked with many teams on API design and Hypermedia in RESTful integration patterns
+  * Accelerated adoption of, and defined enterprise standards for using, AWS
-  * Defined integration layer requirements for API documentation
+  * Guided data-driven selection of vendor products for enterprise integration layer
+  * Consolidated knowledge of API-first design processes and evangelized tools
+  * Facilitated learning sessions for teams working through migrations from SOAP to REST

 #### Sr. Software Engineer
 Apr 2012 - Nov 2015

+  * Influenced the direction of web applications development
+  * Developed - in partnership with enterprise stakeholders - initial versions of Rocket Mortgage user experience and technical implementation
+  * Proposed, presented, and developed an innovative solution for mortgage pricing calculation rules helping to improve user experience and execution performance using a Domain Specific Language (DSL)
-I have had the honor to work on, and influence direction in, most public-facing, and some internal, websites at Quicken Loans.
-I consult with many teams within Quicken Loans on topics such as: AngularJS, Hypermedia, JavaScript frameworks and toolsets, REST, single-page applications, and software engineering best practices.
+  * Consulted with many teams on topics such as web accessibility, JavaScript frameworks and toolsets, and software engineering best practices

-  * Created first deployable solutions for what would become Rocket Mortgage
-  * Defined a DSL for pricing calculation adjustments
-  * Modernized user analytics tracking

 ### Centurion Medical Products